LeviParadis/RoboSport370/README.md

 Installation
 --------------------
-Download the Robosport370.zip folder.
+Download and place the contents of the RoboSport370Runnable file into a folder.
 Unzip and run the .Jar file.
 Make sure that the assets folder is in the same place as the .jar file.

 License
 ---------